enkelprifti98/metal-isometric-xepa/README.md

 In some cases, the operating system may have an option to enable the serial console through the GUI.
 If not, you may be able to do it through the following methods or other ways.
 Depending on how the OS starts the serial port numbering, you may need to set it as port 1 or port 2 if they start from 0 or not.

-For Windows, we can enable Emergency Management Services (EMS) redirection with the following commands ran in Command Prompt as an Administrator:
+The standard edition of Windows does not support serial console output but if you're running Windows Server edition, we can enable Emergency Management Services (EMS) redirection with the following commands ran in Command Prompt as an Administrator:

 ```
 bcdedit /bootems {default} ON